-While the provisional hearing aid dispensing license is in effect, the holder A person who holds a provisional license pursuant to this section may provide hearing aid services only-while being trained under the supervision of a licensed hearing aid dispenser or licensed audiologist.
+While the provisional hearing aid dispensing license is in effect, the holder A person who holds a provisional license pursuant to this section may provide hearing aid services only while being trained under the supervision of a licensed hearing aid dispenser or licensed audiologist.

-- 36-24-25.1.
-Pending board approval, the The board may issue a hearing aid dispensing license or audiology license to an applicant holding a person who holds a valid license from another state in the applicant's person's respective professional area who: - (1) Applies to the board on a form prescribed by the board; - (2) Pays-to the board the application fee, not to exceed three hundred fifty dollars, set by the board by rule promulgated pursuant to chapter 1-26; and - (3) Shows proof of a current valid professional licensure; - (4) Holds a license from a state with equivalent licensure standards; and - (5) Is practicing audiology or hearing aid dispensing in the state in which the license was issued license from a state with equivalent licensure standards.

-An applicant for a hearing aid dispensing license who holds a current license to practice hearing aid dispensing in another state is exempt from the requirement of subdivision 36-24-17.2(5) upon furnishing proof of a current, valid license and passage of a board-approved national examination.
+- 18 Section 17.
+That § 36-24-25.1 be AMENDED: - 36-24-25.1.
+Pending board approval, the The board may issue a hearing aid dispensing license or audiology license to an applicant holding a person who holds a valid license from another state in the applicant's person's respective professional area who: - 22 (1) Applies to the board on a form prescribed by the board; - 23 (2) Pays to the board the application fee, not to exceed three hundred fifty dollars, set 24 by the board by rule promulgated pursuant to chapter 1-26; and - 25 (3) Shows proof of a current valid professional licensure; - 26 (4) Holds a license from a state with equivalent licensure standards; and - 27 (5) Is practicing audiology or hearing aid dispensing in the state in which the license 28 was issued license from a state with equivalent licensure standards. - 29 An applicant for a hearing aid dispensing license who holds a current license to - 30 practice hearing aid dispensing in another state is exempt from the requirement of - 31 subdivision 36-24-17.2(5) upon furnishing proof of a current, valid license and passage of - 32 a board-approved national examination.

-- 36-24-25.2.
-The board shall waive the education, practicum, and professional 2 experience requirements for applicants an applicant who received a professional education 3 in another country if the: - The board is satisfied that equivalent education and practicum requirements have (1)been met; and the - The applicant passes the national examination in audiology.
-(2)

-- 36-24-29.1.
-A licensee-The board may reinstate the license of a person who fails to renew the license by the end of the thirty-day grace period may have the license reinstated if: - (1) The person submits an application for reinstatement to the board within three years twenty-four months after the expiration date of the license; - (2) The person meets the requirements established by the board as conditions for license renewal; and - The person pays to the board a reinstatement fee that equals the renewal fee in (3) effect on the last regular renewal date immediately preceding the date of reinstatement, plus any late fee, not to exceed one hundred dollars, set by the board, by rule promulgated pursuant to chapter 1-26.

-Any-The board may not reinstate the license of a person who fails to renew-a the license within three years twenty-four months from the expiration date may not have the license reinstated.
-The person may apply for and obtain a new license on conditions of in accordance with the requirements of this chapter-and pay to the board the appropriate fees.
+1 36-24-25.2.
+The board shall waive the education, practicum, and professional 2 experience requirements for applicants an applicant who received a professional education 3 in and other country if -the : 4 (1) The board is satisfied that equivalent education and practicum requirements have 5 been met ; and the 6 (2) The applicant passes the national examination in audiology.
+7 Section : 19.
+That § 36-24-29.1 be AMENDED: 8 36-24-29.1.
+A licensee The board may reinstate the license of a person who fails 9 to rer new the license by the end of the thirty-day grace period may have the license 10 reinst ated if: 11 (1) The person submits an application for reinstatement to the board within three years 12 twenty-four months after the expiration date of the license; 13 (2) The person meets the requirements established by the board as conditions for 14 license renewal; and 15 (3) The person pays to the board a reinstatement fee that equals the renewal fee in 16 effect on the last regular renewal date immediately preceding the date of 17 reinstatement, plus any late fee, not to exceed one hundred dollars, set by the 18 board, by rule promulgated pursuant to chapter 1-26.
+19 Any The board may not reinstate the license of a person who fails to renew a the 20 license e within three years twenty-four months from the expiration date may not have the 21 license e reinstated.
+The person may apply for and obtain a new license on conditions of in 22 accord dance with the requirements of this chapter and pay to the board the appropriate 23 fees .
+24 Section ' 20 That 5 26-24-20 2 ha AMENDED: